rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

 Now we are ready to draw shapes on the screen with multiple vertices and lines.
 By default, OpenGL draws lines only 1 pixel wide which can be hard to see on high resolution displays.
 On **Windows**, we can use a function called `glLineWidth` to set the thickness of the lines drawn by OpenGL in pixels.
 (We cannot use `glLineWidth` on **MacOS** because **MacOS** strictly enforces the core OpenGL profile, which only allows `1.0` as a valid parameter.)

 ### A Single Buffer Test
 Our first test application will use the `Attribute` class from above to draw lines between six points on the screen and create a hexagon.
 This time, the vertex shader program has a single variable `position` declared with the `in` qualifier so it will receive data from a vertex buffer.
-Instead of hardcoding the position data in the vertex shader, we store it in a `position_data` Python variable and then link it to the `position` variable in the shader using an instance of `Attribute`.
+Instead of hardcoding the position data in the vertex shader, we store it in a Python variable called `position_data` and then link it to the `position` variable in the shader using an instance of `Attribute`.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Make a new file in your main working folder called `test_3_1.py`.